kolkhis/tech-notes/linux/package_management.md

 ## Package Management on Debian-based systems
 Debian-based systems (Ubuntu, Mint, etc.) use `apt` with `dpkg` for package management.

-The `apt` command is sort of a wrapper for all the `apt-` family commands.
+The `apt` command is sort of a wrapper for all the `apt-*` family commands.
 For instance:

 - `apt install` is `apt-get install`
 - `apt show` is `apt-cache show`
 - etc.

+This provides a centralized tool to perform the same functionality without memorizing all the different `apt-*` commands.
+However, there are some commands that are not available through `apt` itself.

 ```bash
 apt update          # Update package lists  (apt-get update)